 Tips for Eating Healthy at Parties

 I love a celebration among family and friends!
 But there is the very real threat of temptations galore that call to me like the siren’s song.
-In Fall and Winter activity turns indoors.
+In Spring and Summer with Memorial Day weekend, graduations, 4th of July BBQs, pool parties, weddings and events of this nature, it seems I go to more events centered around food than any other time of the year.
+Of course in Fall and Winter activity turns indoors.
 This usually means an increase in sedentary outings like dinner parties.
 Plus there are all the wonderful foodie holidays, kicking off with Halloween and wrapping up with New Year’s Day.
-Then in Spring and Summer with weddings, graduations, 4th of July BBQs, pool parties, and events of this nature, it seems I go to more events centered around food than any other time of the year.
 So, let’s discuss strategies for eating healthy at parties.

 Plan a Course of Action

 As I see it, we have three choices for how we handle eating at parties:

 1. “Eat it all”

 Over-indulge at the event followed by a crash diet and exercise regimen for the next day or two to balance the extra calories we packed in at the party.